abauville/Sunaba/README.md

 ### Holiday TO DO LIST ###

 1. Add sedimentation routines
-1. Correct the Crank Nicholson routines to account for varying time step sizes
-1. Check only the resiudals for the velocity

 ### Short term TO DO LIST ###

-1. Debug the velocity advection
 1. assign and check the pre-processor switches from the python input files.
 Recompile if necessary
 1. Add
 1. Add subgrid diffusion for phi and DeltaP0